simplezhli/flutter_deer/README-EN.md

 Android package：[Click to download](https://www.pgyer.com/gYXj)，Password: `111111`。

-iOS needs to download the code to run.
+iOS and Web needs to download the code to run.

 ## Project environment